-Two vaccinations (also known as immunizations or shots) are recommended for pregnant women:
+Certain vaccinations (also known as immunizations or shots) are recommended for pregnant patients:

 Influenza (flu) vaccine.
-The flu vaccine is recommended for women who are pregnant during flu season — typically November through March.
+The flu vaccine is recommended for anyone who is pregnant during flu season — typically November through March.
 The flu shot is made from an inactivated virus, so it’s safe for both you and your baby.
 Avoid the influenza nasal spray vaccine, which is made from a live virus.

 Tdap vaccine.
 One dose of the tetanus, diphtheria and pertussis (Tdap) vaccine is given when you’re 27 to 36 weeks pregnant to protect your newborn from whooping cough (pertussis).

 COVID-19 vaccine.
 According to the Centers for Disease Control and Prevention (CDC), COVID-19 vaccination is recommended for all people ages 5 and older, including people who are pregnant, breastfeeding, trying to get pregnant now, or might become pregnant in the future.
 Visit our COVID-19 resources page for the latest information.